 Two evaluation approaches are worth mentioning here.

 CRAAP stands for Currency, Relevance, Authority, Accuracy and Purpose.
 The CRAAP Test was created by Sarah Blakeslee, of the University of California at Chico's Meriam Library.
 Several variations are available on internet.
 The test was designed for a multidisciplinary context.
 CRAAP can be used for websites, books, and articles.
-See The CRAAP test - Evaluating info and the handout The CRAAP Test Worksheet (PDF).
+See The CRAAP test - Evaluating info.

 A practical application, using CRAAP for a quality check on websites, is offered by Bluford Library, North Carolina Agr. & Tech.
 State University:

 By scoring each category on a scale from 1 to 10 (1 = worst, 10=best possible) you can give each site a grade on a 50 point scale for how high-quality it is!

 The proposed scale is then: 45 - 50 Excellent | 40 - 44 Good | 35 - 39 Average | 30 - 34 Borderline Acceptable | Below 30 - Unacceptable